Ahmad-faroukh/Vuejs-Crud/README.md

-Complete CRUD application with pagination in Vuejs with Laravel as a backend
+Complete CRUD application with pagination in Vuejs with Laravel as a backend using Bulma Css for styling